What’s New

 Active standards work will lead to substantial enhancements of COM Express, MicroTCA, CompactPCI Serial Space and AdvancedTCA.
 PICMG-based product shipments are positioned for a strong year due to the continued growth of COM Express, the adoption of CompactPCI Serial, and the steady deployments of other standards.
 Over one third of PICMG members will exhibit at Embedded World in March, and we officers will there to support and meet with you.

-If you are interested in any of the initiatives and activities mentioned, please contact me at [email protected] or all of the officers at [email protected].
+.
 Participation and member driven innovation are the keys to our future success and we thank you for your support.

 September 7, 2016